andyco98/UTILE-Gen/README.md

   ```
    pip install opencv-python
-   pip install --upgrade Pillow
+   pip install --upgrade pillow
-   pip install pyimagej
    pip install scipy
    ```
 ## Masks analysis
-Once your model can predict on your data, you can extract the important parameters from the individual measurements using the *ROI_measurment.py*  uploaded under the *Scripts* folder.
+Once your model can predict your data, you can extract the important parameters from the individual measurements using the *ROI_measurment.py* code uploaded under the *Scripts* folder.

 #### Notes
 - Depending on your environment additional libraries could be required.